Black Diamond Rock Blitz 15 Review

 Over the years, Black Diamond has made a number of packs that have defined the climbing daypack category.
-They introduced their Blitz series of packs several years ago with two models aimed at alpine climbing.
-The Rock Blitz 15 shares some of the DNA from those packs: a simple design with a one-handed top-loading opening, but has some important differences that make it more ideal for multi-pitch rock climbing.
+They introduced their Blitz series several years ago with two models aimed at alpine climbing.
+The Rock Blitz 15 shares some of the DNA from those original packs — a simple design, one-handed top-loading opening, and a top strap — but has some important differences that make it more ideal for multi-pitch rock climbing.

-Aside from the top-loading main compartment the Blitz sports two zippered pockets, one in a fairly standard spot inside and one external pocket that sits against a climber's lumbar spine.
+Aside from the top-loading main compartment, the Blitz sports two zippered pockets, one in a fairly standard spot inside and one external pocket that sits against a climber's lumbar spine.
 The interior pocket sports a key clip and is big enough to hold a phone, headlamp, sunscreen, and maybe a bar or two.
 The exterior lumbar pocket is big enough to hold most guidebooks — it's also a very protected spot to stash a phone.
-While this pocket is pretty much impossible to access while the pack is on completely, if we slipped the left shoulder strap off and swung the pack around we could get in there.
-This made it easy to quickly pull out a topo, guidebook, or phone without stopping on approaches.
+While this pocket is pretty much impossible to access while the pack is on, if you slip the left shoulder strap off and swing the pack around, you can get in there.
+This makes it easy to quickly pull out a topo, guidebook, or phone without stopping on approaches.

-The outside of the pack is streamlined, there's nothing to get hung up while bushwhacking or hauling.
+The outside of the pack is streamlined — there's nothing to get hung up on while bushwhacking or hauling.
 Speaking of hauling, this pack doesn't have any features that are designed for that purpose.
 Climbers who want more peace of mind can back up the standard grab handle with the attachment point for the top strap or one of the shoulder straps.
 The hip belt and sternum strap are attached with a simple girth hitch system.
 The pack features an optional higher hip belt attachment point for climbers who want the belt but don't want it interfering with their harness.
 This is a really nice feature that some of our shorter testers appreciated.

 Unfortunately, the sternum strap buckle does not double as a whistle.
-The black color, which we tested, can make smaller items disappear inside the pack, we recommend the other color options.
+The black color, which we tested, can also make smaller items disappear inside the pack — we would recommend any other color option.
 We also wish that the drawcord and piece of webbing that's pulled on to open the pack weren't black.
 This would help them stand out from the surrounding fabric, making the pack faster and easier to open.

 The Rock Blitz is a reasonably versatile small pack.
 It does the trip around town as well as any of the competition.
-Some of our testers did not think it's stripped-down look was stylish, others did.
-While it's not the lightest pack in our test it's not far off, and it packs down quite well.
-This made it a good choice to carry inside a larger pack when climbing rock routes from a base camp in the backcountry.
+Some of our testers did not think its stripped-down look was stylish, others did.
+While it's not the lightest pack in our test, it's not far off, and it packs down quite well.
+This makes it a good choice to carry inside a larger pack when climbing rock routes from a base camp in the backcountry.

-Hopefully those routes won't call for any snow or ice climbing gear though as the Rock Blitz has no points on the exterior to attach that stuff.
+Hopefully, those routes won't call for any snow or ice climbing gear, though, as the Rock Blitz has no points on the exterior to attach that stuff.
 The only attachment point for a rope is with the top strap of the pack.
 This can be a challenge if your rope is long, thick, or the pack is overstuffed.
 Little else can be easily attached to the outside without spending some time rigging.

-We think this pack is a great value.
-You can pay less for a small climbing pack, but it will either be missing some features or be significantly less durable (or both).
+This pack is a great value.
+Few small climbing packs have a lower MSRP, and those that do will either be missing some features or be significantly less durable (or both).

-The Black Diamond Rock Blitz 15 is one of our favorite small climbing packs.
-When it was time to pick a pack from the pile for a day of climbing it was one of the most often chosen.
+When it was time to pick a pack from the pile for a day of climbing, the Rock Blitz 15 was one of the most often chosen.
 That, combined with the more-than-reasonable price, earn it our Best Buy Award.
-The simple design allows for all of the features we like and decent durability while keeping the weight low.
+The simple design allows for all of the features we like plus decent durability while still keeping the weight low.
 It's also pretty comfortable.
-It has few options for attaching things to the outside, and while that could be an issue for routes that involve snow or ice, if your climbing tick list is all rocks all the time this just might be the pack for you.
+It has few options for attaching things to the outside, and while that could be an issue for routes that involve snow or ice, if your climbing tick list is all rocks all the time, this just might be the pack for you.